nautobot/go-nautobot/docs/ClusterGroup.md

 ### NewClusterGroup

-`func NewClusterGroup(id string, objectType string, display string, url string, naturalSlug string, clusterCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *ClusterGroup`
+`func NewClusterGroup(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *ClusterGroup`

 NewClusterGroup instantiates a new ClusterGroup object This constructor will assign default values to properties that have it defined,